securelayer7/SOC-2-Backup-Utility/README.md

 # SOC-2-Backup-Utility

 This repository contains a script for implementing a backup strategy that meets the requirements of SOC 2 Type II compliance.
 The script utilizes rsync, tar, and openssl to perform incremental file-based backups, compress and encrypt the data, and store it in a specified destination.
 The script also includes error handling and notification capabilities through email alerts and log file updates.
-Use this tool to ensure the protection of sensitive data and achieve compliance with the SOC 2 Type II framework.
+Use this tool to ensure the backup of sensitive data and achieve compliance with the SOC 2 Type II framework.

-Getting Started
+# Getting Started

 These instructions will get you a copy of the script up and running on your local machine for testing purposes.